assiist-team/1584-inventory/dev_docs/ALLOCATION_SYSTEM_FIX_PLAN.md

 - `projects/{projectId}/items` (per‑project duplicates)
 - `business_inventory` (business stock)

 This causes data drift and complex flows.
 We will refactor to a single top‑level `items` collection as the source of truth.
-Project assignment is tracked by `current_project_id`; availability is tracked by `inventory_status`.
+Project assignment is tracked by `project_id`; availability is tracked by `inventory_status`.
 No migration/backwards compatibility is required — we will change the code to point at the new `items` collection and delete duplication logic.

 ## What the code does today (verified)